A nonconvex optimization approach to IMRT planning with dose-volume constraints: Introduction

 In this paper, we develop a novel approach to handle dose--volume constraints in the radiation treatment planning problem.
 In contrast to prior efforts, which focused on convex approximations, our formulation is nonconvex, yet can be efficiently solved using continuous optimization techniques.
 We start with the idealized problem, formulated using objectives for the tumor and constraints for the OARs, and extend it to a flexible formulation that allows re-weighting strategies to balance infeasible solutions (with respect to the OARs) against delivering a sufficient amount of radiation to the tumor.
 To solve this formulation, we develop a customized algorithm that combines quadratic programming with fast nonlinear operators, and show that it is guaranteed to converge to a stationary point of the proposed model.
 The resulting approach is scalable, handles multiple objectives on tumors and OARs, and returns actionable treatment plans on patient-scale datasets.

 The paper proceeds as follows.
 In Section~\ref{sec:formulation} we formulate radiation treatment planning as a nonconvex optimization problem over the fluence map.
 In Section~\ref{sec:approach} we develop a custom optimization algorithm and provide a convergence analysis.
-In Section~\ref{sec:results} we present multiple radiation treatment use cases with data from an anonymized cancer patient dataset.
+In Section~\ref{sec:results} we present multiple radiation treatment use cases with data from an anonymized cancer patient dataset, demonstrating the feasibility of our approach.
 Finally, in Section~\ref{sec:conclusion} we summarize the results and discuss future avenues for research.